Reforming the Security Clearance Process and Modernizing the Trusted Workforce for the 21st Century

 The Administration has called the clearance process a target

-noting in 2018 that “background investigations are critical to enabling
+for government reform, noting in 2018 that “background investigations are critical to enabling

 national security missions and ensuring public trust in the workforce across